abhisingh977/medical_docu/README.md

 While google or chatgpt scrape data is available everywhere on web.
 Medical docu only have data available from prestigues and renowned medical research papers, journals and books.

 ## Why is this not already available:
-One of the the biggest problems collecting medical information is that they are avialable on web in form on blogs and articles.
+One of the the biggest problems collecting medical information is that they are not avialable on web in form on blogs and articles.
 They are present in form of pdf(mostly) or ppt files.

 ## Problem:
 Reading pdfs are hard to read for computer it does not have fix layout which makes it a really hard problem to get the clean information from pdf files especially when images and tabular data is involved.